josan82/Chimera_BILD/README.md

 In all commands, the transparency parameter (optional, default 0) can be set with a value of a range from 0.0 (not transparent) to 1.0 (completely transparent).

+In all commands, the id of the Chimera's object that will be created can be set with an integer value with the optional paremeter id (default 100).

 For now, the following commands are implemented:

 arrow x1 y1 z1 x2 y2 z2 color [transparency] [r1] [r2] [rho] [id]